-SSH protocol is used in SSH File Transfer Protocol, also known as secure file transfer protocol (SFTP), but it can also be used on its own for secure remote login from one computer to another.
+The Secure Shell Protocol (SSH) is used in SSH File Transfer Protocol, also known as secure file transfer protocol (SFTP), but it can also be used on its own for secure remote login from one computer to another.
 SSH was developed by Tatu Ylönen in 1995 and published as freeware for anyone to use.

 What is SSH used for?

 Before SSH was developed, people were connecting over unsecured networks and had no way to secure them.
 SSH solves this problem by encrypting the connection between two machines.

 - Authenticate the client and server and generate a session key in SFTP file transfers.